fenandadwithak/dissertation2/README.md

 # Frequent A&E Attendance in Scotland

-## A multilevel analysis of demographic, deprivation, and disease-burden drivers of frequent A&E attendance across Scotland's 14 Health Boards
+## Mapping Emergency Demand: The Deprivation, Demographic, Disease Buden, and Department Patterns Behind Frequent A\&E Attendance in Scotland

-> Fenanda Dwitha Kurniasari (S2744048)
-MSc Statistics with Data Science, University of Edinburgh  (July 2026)
+> Fenanda Dwitha Kurniasari (S2744048), MSc Statistics with Data Science (Candidate)

 ---